Tina Turner: Mainstream success: 1966–1976

-The duo's 1973 hit single "Nutbush City Limits" (No. 22 Pop, No. 11 R&B), penned by Tina Turner, reached No. 1 in Austria, No. 4 in the UK, and the top 5 in several other countries.
-It was certified silver by the BPI for selling a quarter of a million in the UK.
+The duo's 1973 hit single "Nutbush City Limits" (number 22 Pop, number 11 R&B), penned by Tina Turner, reached number 1 in Austria, number 4 in the UK, and number 5 in several other countries.
+It was certified Silver by the BPI for selling a quarter of a million in the UK.
 As a result of their success, they received the Golden European Record Award, the first ever given, for selling more than one million records of "Nutbush City Limits" in Europe.
 Their follow-up hits included "Sweet Rhode Island Red", and "Sexy Ida" in 1974.

-In 1974, the duo released the Grammy-nominated album The Gospel According to Ike & Tina, which was nominated for Best Soul Gospel Performance.
+That year, the duo released the Grammy-nominated album The Gospel According to Ike & Tina, which was nominated for Best Soul Gospel Performance.
 Ike also received a solo nomination for his single "Father Alone" from the album.

-Tina Turner's first solo album, Tina Turns the Country On!, earned her a nomination for Best R&B Vocal Performance, Female.
-That year, Tina Turner filmed the rock opera Tommy in London.
-She played the Acid Queen, a drug-addicted prostitute; her performance was critically acclaimed.
+Tina Turner's first solo album, Tina Turns the Country On!, was released in September 1974, and earned her a nomination for Best R&B Vocal Performance, Female.
+That year, she filmed the rock opera Tommy in which she played the Acid Queen, a drug-addicted prostitute; her performance was critically acclaimed.
+Filming alone in London gave Turner a sense of independence.
+In 1975 she told People that she didn't want Ike to think she was abandoning him: "I've always been in there helping him and now, in Tommy, I've learned I can do things without him.
+Ike'll be proud, but he's gonna miss me."

 Shortly after filming wrapped, Turner appeared on Ann-Margret's TV special.
 Following the release of Tommy in 1975, Tina Turner released another solo album: Acid Queen.
-The album reached No. 39 on the Billboard R&B chart.
+The album reached number 39 on the Billboard R&B chart.
 It produced the charting singles "Baby, Get It On" and a cover of Led Zeppelin's "Whole Lotta Love".

-Split: 1976

-By the mid-1970s, Ike was heavily addicted to cocaine, which hindered his relationship with Tina.
-In 1976, they headlined at the Waldorf Astoria New York and signed a television deal with CBS-TV.
+In 1976, Ike & Tina Turner headlined at the Waldorf Astoria New York and signed a television deal with CBS-TV.
 Ike made plans for them to leave United Artists Records for a five-year deal with Cream Records for $150,000 per year; the deal was to be signed on July 5.

-On July 1, the Turners flew from Los Angeles to Dallas, where the revue had a gig at the Statler Hilton in downtown.
-The couple got into a physical altercation on their way to the hotel with Tina defending herself and fighting Ike back physically.
-Shortly after arriving, Tina fled with only 36 cents and a Mobil card to the nearby Ramada Inn across the freeway.
-She filed for divorce on July 27, and it was finalized on March 29, 1978.
-After they disbanded, United Artists released two more albums credited to the duo: Delilah's Power (1977) and Airwaves (1978).
+On July 1, 1976, following an altercation, Tina Turner fled from Ike Turner in Dallas, Texas.
+After their separation, United Artists released two more albums that were credited to the duo: Delilah's Power (1977) and Airwaves (1978).